-10 Top Tips On Shared Parental Leave For Employers
+10 Top Tips on Shared Parental Leave for Employers

 - Make sure that you have a clear Shared Parental Leave (SPL) Policy.
 This will help to ensure consistency and transparency in making and responding to employee notifications regarding SPL.

 - Ensure that all line managers and other senior staff receive training and are aware of the rights and entitlements of employees seeking to take SPL.
-It is important to ensure that HR and line managers are aware of procedures for dealing with SPL and are equipped to take a proactive and supportive role.
+It is important to ensure that your HR and line managers are aware of procedures for dealing with SPL and are equipped to take a proactive and supportive role.

 - Once in receipt of a notification of entitlement to SPL, check that your employee is eligible to request SPL.
 For eligibility requirements see GOV.UK.

 - Arrange an informal discussion regarding what kind of leave your employee is intending to take.
 This can provide a good opportunity to talk about preferences at an early stage in order to prepare for a formal request.
-This will assist you in finding out the type and pattern of leave an employee may be interested in taking.
+This will assist you in finding out the type and pattern of leave your employee may be interested in taking.

 - Continuous leave notification must be accepted and you should consider how your employee’s work will be covered.